Injections for Erectile Dysfunction Overview

 It is also important to note the effects of Alprostadil on pregnant women are still unknown.
 Therefore, if a man is having sexual intercourse with a pregnant woman and is using Alprostadil from either an injection or as a suppository, a condom is recommended.

-For more resources on ED treatment options, such as injections for erectile dysfunction, please contact Dr. Mark Allen, urologist proudly serving the greater Plano, Dallas, Frisco and Richardson, Texas communities.
+For more resources on ED treatment options, such as injections for erectile dysfunction, please contact Dr. Mark Allen, urologist serving the greater Plano, Frisco and Dallas, Texas communities.